SpaceXLaunchBot/site/README.md

 # SpaceXLaunchBot Site Backend

-The back-end for the SpaceXLaunchBot site written in Go.
+The site for SpaceXLaunchBot, written in Go, Javascript & React

 ## Credits